platformsh/platformsh-docs/docs/src/integrations/source/bitbucket.md

 ## Clones and commits

-You can clone your codebase by going to Console > Code > GIT and using the git clone command, or you can run `platform get <projectID>` with the CLI.
+You can clone your codebase by running `platform get <projectID>` or in your project in the console going to Code > Git and running the `git clone` command.

 When you perform this action, you are actually cloning from your remote integrated repository, so long as you have the [appropriate access to do so](/administration/users.md#user-access-and-integrations).